Who can see your post?Your post will show up in News Feed, on your profile and in search results.

 Price Family History

-In 1891, the general population was widespread in England and Wales with 54,107 occurrences and a further 466 in Scotland.
+In 1891, the surname was widespread throughout Wales and England with 54,107 occurrences, and when there were a further 466 entries on the 1891 Scottish census.

 1881, 1891 Census